eickeler/DDD-workflows/README.md

 This project provides:

 - A public GitHub mirror of GNU DDD (Data Display Debugger)
-- Nightly source tarballs for easier access and testing (todo)
+- Nightly source tarballs for easier access and testing

 DDD is a graphical front-end for command-line debuggers like GDB.